I get a lot of questions about how to grow herbs and vegetables from friends, family, and fellow enthusiasts.

 - Use your herbs in your kitchen for dishes or beverages

-Then there is little point in spending money on seeds.
-I have seen friends who just want to fill pots with fragrant kitchen herbs but are unwilling to care for them, let alone use them.
+I have seen friends who want to fill pots with fragrant kitchen herbs but are unwilling to care for them, let alone use them.

-You will end up with a sad, wilted collection of neglected pots that you are removing from your window sill.
+You will end up with a sad, wilted collection of neglected pots on your window sill.